ehtick/PicView/.github/README.md

 ## Code Signing Policy

-All releases are virus scanned and digitally signed.
+All releases are built via GitHub Actions, virus scanned and digitally signed.

 Free code signing is provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/).

 ## Privacy Policy

-PicView does not collect, send, or receive any user data.
+PicView does **not** collect, send, or receive any user data.